quattor/quattor.github.com/_aquilon/00-install.md

     yum install postgres-devel postgres-server postgres-contrib
     ```

-*Note: this is (almost) impossible to change the configuration backend of an existing database as there is
+*Note: this is (almost) impossible to change the configuration back-end of an existing database as there is
-no easy way to dump the database with one backend and import it in another backend.
-Changing the backend
+no easy way to dump the database with one back-end and import it in another back-end.
+Changing the back-end
 basically involves rebuilding the site configuration from scratch.*

 If using a distribution other than EL7, you will need python 2.7.x (with virtualenv support installed) and git